jensjns/blitzcrank/readme.txt

 == Changelog ==

 = 1.1.0 =
-* Now using doT template-engine, to display the help-section and the upcoming task-switcher
+* Now using doT template-engine, to display the help-section and the task-switcher
 * Admin-screens displaying a list is now supported

 = 1.0.0 =